Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-The research projects by the Division of Pediatric General and Thoracic Surgery at Children’s Hospital of Pittsburgh of UPMC include a variety of significant lab- and clinic-based initiatives.
+The research projects by the Division of Pediatric General and Thoracic Surgery at UPMC Children’s Hospital of Pittsburgh include a variety of significant lab- and clinic-based initiatives.

 Among the research projects underway is an examination of the basic mechanisms by which cells lining the intestine become damaged, resulting in necrotizing enterocolitis, an inflammation causing injury to the bowel of premature babies.
 Results of these studies may help doctors treat children with intestinal disorders, such as Crohn’s disease, colitis and ulcers.